 After the release of student grades, we will provide qualitative (including student comments) course evaluation results to the relevant staff.
-Enrolled students and ANU Staff (including Department Heads, College Deans and University Executive) will be able to access the quantitative evaluation results here, however, open-ended comments will not be released with these results.
+Enrolled students and ANU Staff (including Department Heads, College Deans and University Executive) will be able to access the quantitative evaluation results on the SELT course results page, as well as individual course pages on Programs and Courses.
+Open-ended comments will not be released with these results.

 End-of-course Teacher Survey (Teaching Evaluation)

 Teaching evaluation results will be provided at the same time as course evaluations, but only to the specific teaching staff being assessed.

 - Why is SELT important?

 - Students provide a unique insight into the learning and teaching experience.
 By providing feedback, you are directly helping the University to understand what is working and where there is room for improvement.